 14.1 A joint Union-Administration Committee shall be established to analyze and make recommendations to the Dean of each School or other designee of the Board of Trustees concerning office space and facility utilization.

-The Committee will also receive and evaluate complaints concerning the maintenance and repair of the immediate teaching environment and its equipment where repeatedly neglected.
+The Administration shall make every effort to make necessary repairs upon receipt of complaints concerning the maintenance and repair of the immediate teaching environment and its equipment.

-14.2 The Administration shall provide adequate secretarial and clerical assistance to all departments and areas, including the library for Institute purposes.

-14.3 The Administration shall provide a suitable facultylounge and kitchen for the exclusive use of the faculty and their guests.It shall be lockable with a key to be made available to all faculty members.
+- 14.2 The Administration shall provide adequate secretarial and clerical assistance to all departments and areas, including the Library for Institute purposes. - 14.3 The Administration shall provide a suitable faculty lounge and kitchen for the exclusive use of the faculty and their guests.

-14.4 The Administration shall continue to provide parking privileges, unless rendered impossible by construction requirements, at no more than double the present parking fee.
+It shall be lockable with a key to be made available to all faculty members. - 14.4 The Administration shall continue to provide parking privileges, unless rendered impossible by construction requirements, at no more than the present parking fee.

-14.5 The Administration shall continue to provide a dining room for the faculty and staff of the Institute separate from other dining areas.

-14.6 Reasonable effort will be made to provide adequate office space for faculty members.
+- 14.5 The Administration shall continue to provide a dining room for the faculty and staff of the Institute separate from other dining areas. - 14.6 Reasonable effort will be made to provide adequate office space for faculty members.